hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

     - it is available to all bussiness and companies
     - it is owned by a company that created it
     - has to adapted to fit the bussiness that has purchased it

+- advantages
+    - cheaper, as mass produced
+    - available straight away
+    - testing can be righteously carried out by developers, so, less bugs
+    - many sources of support
+    - includes helplines with operators who have already dealth with many problems, so, experienced

+- disadvnatages
+    - difficult to adapt to particular use required by the school
+    - has bloated, distracting, unwanted extra features
+    - may not be compatible with current systems and infrastructure
+    - some very specific functions may not be available

 ### Custom Written